mawinkler/playground-one/docs/getting-started/life-cycle.md

 $ pgo --destroy all
 ```

 > ***Note:*** The network and VPC are not automatically destroyed.
-You can do this manually by running `pgo --destroy nw` and `pgo --destroy vpc`.
+You can do this manually by running `pgo --destroy nw`.
+Be sure to have the CloudFormation stack of XDR for Containers deleted before doing so.
+Otherwise it will be in a fail (blackhole) state.

-## Optional: Adapt `terraform.tfvars` in Configurations

-The `terraform.tfvars`-files located within the configurations allow you to configure the AWS One playground in some aspects.
-Normally there's nothing to do for you, but if you only need Linux servers you could disable windows instance(s) in `3-instances/terraform.tfvars`.